Multi-class Temporal Logic Neural Networks: Preliminaries

 \subsection{Signal Temporal Logic}

-Signal Temporal Logic (STL) is a tool for specifying the temporal properties of time-series data.
-We denote a discrete-time, $d$-dimensional, time-series signal $s$ as a finite sequence $s(1),s(2),\ldots$, where $s(\tau)\in\real{d}$ is the value of signal $s$ at time $\tau$.
+Signal Temporal Logic (STL) is a tool for specifying the spatial-temporal properties of time-series data.
+We denote a discrete-time, $d$-dimensional, time-series signal $s$ as a finite sequence $s(1),s(2),\ldots,s(l)$, where $s(\tau)\in\real{d}$ is the value of signal $s$ at time $\tau$, $l$ is the length of signal.
 The syntax of STL formulae is defined recursively as~\cite{maler2004monitoring}: